HTCho1/SSD-EMB.Pytorch/README.md

 # SSD-EMB: An Improved SSD using Enhanced Feature Map Block for Object Detection
 This is implementtation of SSD-EMB from Hong-Tae Choi, Ho-Jun Lee, Hoon Kang, Sungwook Yu, and Ho-Hyun Park.
 This code is heavily depend on [here](https://github.com/amdegroot/ssd.pytorch).
+We make some changes, fix some bugs, and give out our code.
 Thank you to deGroot and his team.
 ## Environment
 Python 3.x